bitnami/charts-syncer/README.md

 charts:
   - redis
   - mariadb
+# opt-out counterpart of "charts" property that explicit list the Helm charts to be skipped
+# either "charts" or "skipCharts" can be used at once
+# skipCharts:
+#  - mariadb
 ~~~

 > Note that the `repo.url` property you need to specify is the same one you would use to add the repo to helm with the `helm repo add command`.